revitalk/mmp460/wordpress/_posts/2017-08-14-installing-wp.md

 **Step 3: Set up wp-config.php**

 - Return to where you extracted the WordPress package in Step 1 (the folder portfolio), rename the file wp-config-sample.php to wp-config.php, and open it in a text editor.
-- Enter your [database information](https://codex.wordpress.org/Editing_wp-config.php#Configure_Database_Settings) under the section labeled
+Enter your [database information](https://codex.wordpress.org/Editing_wp-config.php#Configure_Database_Settings) under the section labeled:

          // ** MySQL settings - You can get this info from your web host ** //
         DB_NAME